lokalized/lokalized-java/README.md

 In the simple format, you may not mix language forms in the same `translations` object.
 For example, it is illegal to specify both [`CARDINALITY_ONE`](https://javadoc.lokalized.com/com/lokalized/Cardinality.html#ONE) and [`GENDER_MASCULINE`](https://javadoc.lokalized.com/com/lokalized/Gender.html#MASCULINE).
 Use the selector-driven format when one placeholder depends on more than one agreement dimension.

 Simple placeholder rules are strict: if your application supplies or resolves a language-form value that is not present in `translations`, the lookup is treated as a resolution failure and your configured `TranslationFailureHandler` decides what happens.
 Use selector-driven placeholders with a default rule if you need data-level fallback behavior.

+Lokalized evaluates only translation-file-defined placeholders that are reachable from the selected translation.
+A selected language-form or selector-rule value may itself reference application-supplied placeholders or other translation-file-defined placeholders; those fragments are expanded recursively.
+Cycles, excessive nesting, and interpolated output above 1,048,576 characters fail resolution clearly.
+Application-supplied values remain opaque and are never reinterpreted as template syntax, even when a value contains text such as `{{name}}`.

 The placeholder structure is slightly different for cardinality ranges.
 A `range` property is introduced and requires both a `start` and `end` value.